rvaughn666/MultiPoolMiner/README.txt

     ...
 }

-To display the individual sums of all currencies in the balances (depending on 'ShowPoolBalancesExcludedPools' including those that are excluded with 'ExcludeMinerName') on the summary screen add '"ShowPoolBalancesDetails":  true' to the general section:
+To display the sum of each currency in the balances (depending on 'ShowPoolBalancesExcludedPools' including those that are excluded with 'ExcludeMinerName') on the summary screen add '"ShowPoolBalancesDetails":  true' to the general section:
 {
     ...
 	"ShowPoolBalancesDetails":  true